Toothache Overview (cont.)

 Are home remedies effective for a toothache?

-Clove oil is a natural ingredient that is used in some sedative dental filling materials and can be found at the pharmacy.
+Additionally, clove oil is a natural remedy that is used in some sedative dental filling materials and can be found at the pharmacy.
 It can be applied to an exposed area of the tooth by biting into a small cotton ball that is soaked with clove oil.
-Other products which contain benzocaine (including Orajel or Anbesol) can temporarily numb the affected tooth and provide relief as well.
+This may help stop a toothache temporarily.
+Other products which contain benzocaine (including Orajel or Anbesol) can temporarily numb the affected tooth or gums and provide pain relief as well.

-One should avoid chewing on the affected tooth/area and minimize extreme temperatures of hot and cold.
+To help a toothache until treatment can be found, one should avoid chewing on the affected tooth/area and minimize extreme temperatures of hot and cold.
 Keeping the area clean and free of food debris may help as well.
+If swelling of the surrounding gums or tissues is present, immediate treatment with a dentist or physician is advised to avoid the spread of infection.
+Home remedies are meant to temporarily alleviate pain, but not to treat infection.

 How is a toothache treated during pregnancy?